Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Results

 \subsection{Three-qubit gate}

-We study the lower limit of the gate time for the three-qubit global-entangling gates by using the Fourier method discussed in section~\ref{subsec: AM}.
-For three-qubit gate, even without the initial phase robustness, it is not possible to analytically find the most efficient waveform, but we can calculate the existence of a solution of Eq. (\ref{eq:Theta_m}) depending on the gate time, which provides the lower bound of the gate time.
-The phase requirement for the global-entangling gate of three-qubit system, $\Theta_{12}=\Theta_{13}=\Theta_{23}=\frac{\pi}{4}$, can be written as
+Different from two-qubit gate, there exists a minimum gate time in the global entangling gates for larger than three qubits.
+For the case of three qubits, we can evaluate the minimum gate time of the global gates from the existence of the solutions for Eq.(\ref{eq:Theta_m}) depending on the gate time.
+We can find the tight bound for the case of the Type-I gate.
+The phase requirements for the Type-I global-gate with three qubits, $\Theta_{12}=\Theta_{13}=\Theta_{23}=\frac{\pi}{4}$, can be rewritten as

-The quadratic equation~(\ref{eq:Theta_m}) for the Eq.~(\ref{eq:Theta_3a}) can be addressed by dividing the eigen-vectors of the matrix $A_1-A_2$ into two groups, one with positive eigenvalues the other with negative ones.
-As long as there are both positive and negative eigenvalues we can always find the solution of $\vec{x}$~\cite{Shapira2020-xe}.
-Therefore, we can find the lower bound of the gate time by solving the eigenvalue equation of the matrix $A_1-A_2$ depending on different $\tau_g$ and seeking for the transition point when the corresponding matrix becomes semi-positive or semi-negative definite.
-The maximum and minimum eigenvalues of the matrix are shown as the blue dashed and solid lines of Fig.~\ref{fig:3t-Omega}, respectively, where the corresponding matrix becomes positive-definite at around 1.63 times of the motional period.
+The quadratic equation Eq.(\ref{eq:Theta_3a}) can be addressed by dividing the eigen-vectors of the matrix $A_1-A_2$ into two groups, one with positive eigenvalues the other with negative ones.
+As long as there exists both positive and negative eigenvalues we can always find a solution of $\vec{x}$~\cite{Shapira2020-xe}.
+Therefore, we can evaluate the lower bound of the gate time by solving the eigenvalue equation of the matrix $A_1-A_2$ depending on the gate time and finding when the matrix becomes semi-positive or semi-negative definite.
+The maximum and minimum eigenvalues of the matrix are numerically found and shown as the blue solid and dashed lines in Fig.~\ref{fig:3t-Omega}.
+The blue dashed-dot line at 1.66 $\mu$s shows the lower bound of the gate time.

-While taking the initial phase robustness condition into account, as explained in \ref{subsec: AM}, we need to include an additional quadratic condition, Eq.~(\ref{Eq: quadratic}), apart from fulfilling Eqs.~(\ref{eq:phi}-\ref{eq:Theta}) for both $\vec \Omega^{c}$ and $\vec \Omega^{m}$, which are Eqs.~(\ref{Eq: initial phase robust condition1}-\ref{Eq: initial phase robust condition4}).
-Because of the additional quadratic constraint, we can no longer find the boundary by looking at the zeros of eigenvalues.
-However, we can first neglect the additional quadratic constraint, Eq.~(\ref{Eq: quadratic}), and find a lower boundary for the three-qubit gate robust to initial phase, which might not be the tight boundary.
-The corresponding matrix becomes positive-definite at around 1.63 times of the motional period shown in the orange curve of Fig.~\ref{fig:3t-Omega}.
-We explore the tight boundary by numerically finding solutions, which occur at approximately 1.7 times of the motional period.
-Together with the 1.63 times of motional period lower boundary, the actual limit is indicated to be slightly below 1.7 times of the motional period.